damonmcc/duckdb-dbt/README.md

 Use a data pipeline to build Farm To Market

-1. Download all source data from their Open Data pages by navigating to `Export` -> `Download file`.
+1. Download all Farm To Market source data from their Open Data pages by navigating to `Export` -> `Download file`.
 Depending on the dataset, either download a CSV or a GeoJSON file.

 2. Rename the downloaded files to remove the dates and move them to `data/source_data/`